How to apply

 - Supplemental materials include academic cvs for collaborators on the proposed project, glossaries of technical terms, illustrations, or other documentation necessary for your proposal

 7. Only for finalists from previous years:

-- Please include a paragraph describing if and how the research/artistic production outlined in your current proposal will on research/artist production you undertook with support from the 2022 NYU Migration Network Graduate Student Award for Summer Research.
+- Please include a paragraph describing if and how the research/artistic production outlined in your current proposal will build on the research/artist production you undertook with support from the previous NYU Migration Network Graduate Student Award for Summer Research you received.

 - If you are submitting a proposal for a collaborative project, please select one person to submit the application and add the academic cv(s) of the collaborator or collaborators on the project in the supplemental materials section of the application.